manetu/policyengine/docs/docs/concepts/scopes.md

 # Scopes

-**Scopes** provide an additional policy phase that allows MPE users to further constrain access decisions without modifying identity or resource policies.
-They represent a mechanism to apply contextual limitations based on the means of access rather than the identity itself.
+**Scopes** provide a mechanism to additionally constrain access decisions without modifying identity or resource policies.
+They achieve this by applying additional policy, typically based on the means of access such as a 'read-only' scoped OAuth token.
+Scopes are evaluated during Phase 4 (Scope Phase) of [Policy Conjunction](/concepts/policy-conjunction).

 ## Overview